Scott Weight: Egham Town

 Weight joined Southern League First Division Central club Egham Town during the 2014 off-season.
 He made just seven appearances during the opening month of the 2014–15 season, before suffering a broken ankle during a 1–0 defeat to Abingdon United on 30 August 2014.

 Return to Ashford Town (Middlesex)

 In July 2015, Weight returned to Combined Counties League Premier Division club Ashford Town (Middlesex) and made 32 appearances during the promotion-winning 2015–16 season.
 He played on through the 2016–17 and 2017–18 Southern League First Division seasons and as of September 2017, had made over 200 league appearances for the club.
 In May 2019, Weight was named as player-assistant to new manager Russell Canderton and he made 31 appearances during the abandoned 2019–20 season, which was his last with the club.

 Bedfont Sports

 Weight began the 2020–21 season with Isthmian League South Central Division club Bedfont Sports.
 As a result of the 2020–21 Isthmian League season being declared null and void in February 2021, Weight finished the campaign with six appearances and one goal.
+He resumed his career with the club in September 2023 and made 33 appearances during a 2023–24 Combined Counties League Premier Division North season which culminated in defeat in the promotion playoffs.
+Weight later returned to the club in a coaching capacity.